open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The filtering is done at the [MetricProducer](#metricproducer) for performance reasons, by avoiding allocating a data point, or executing an Asynchronous instrument's callback function.

-The `MetricFilter` allows filtering an entire instrument - rejecting or allowing all its attribute sets - by its `FilterInstrument` operation, which accepts the instrument information (scope, name, kind and unit)  and returns an enumeration: `AllowAllAttributes`, `RejectAllAttributes` or `AllowSomeAttributes`.
-If the latter returned, the `AllowInstrumentAttributes` operation is to be called per attribute set of that instrument, with its boolean result determining if the data point for that (instrument, attributes) pair is to be included in the result of the [MetricProducer](#metricproducer) `Produce` operation.
+The `MetricFilter` allows filtering an entire metric stream - rejecting or allowing all its attribute sets - by its `FilterMetric` operation, which accepts the metric stream information (scope, name, kind and unit)  and returns an enumeration: `AllowAllAttributes`, `RejectAllAttributes` or `AllowSomeAttributes`.
+If the latter returned, the `AllowInstrumentAttributes` operation is to be called per attribute set of that metric stream, with its boolean result determining if the data point for that (metric stream, attributes) pair is to be included in the result of the [MetricProducer](#metricproducer) `Produce` operation.

 ### Interface Definition

 A `MetricFilter` MUST support the following functions:

-#### FilterInstrument(instrumentationScope, name, kind, unit)
+#### FilterMetric(instrumentationScope, name, kind, unit)

-This operation is called once for every instrument, in each [MetricProducer](#metricproducer) `Produce` operation.
+This operation is called once for every metric stream, in each [MetricProducer](#metricproducer) `Produce` operation.

 **Parameters:**
-- `instrumentationScope`: the instrument's instrumentation scope
+- `instrumentationScope`: the metric stream instrumentation scope
-- `name`: the name of the instrument
+- `name`: the name of the metric stream
-- `kind`: the instrument's kind
+- `kind`: the metric stream kind
-- `unit`: the instrument's unit
+- `unit`: the metric stream unit

 Returns: `InstrumentFilterResult`

 `InstrumentFilterResult` is one of:
-* `AllowAllAttributes` - All attributes of the given instrument are allowed (not to be filtered).
+* `AllowAllAttributes` - All attributes of the given metric stream are allowed (not to be filtered).
-   This provides a "short-circuit" as there is no need to call `AllowInstrumentAttributes` operation for each attribute set.
+   This provides a "short-circuit" as there is no need to call `AllowAttributes` operation for each attribute set.
-* `RejectAllAttributes` - All attributes of the given instrument are NOT allowed (filtered out).
+* `RejectAllAttributes` - All attributes of the given metric stream are NOT allowed (filtered out).
-  This provides a "short-circuit" as there is no need to call `AllowInstrumentAttributes` operation for each attribute set, and no need to collect those data points be it synchronous or asynchronous: e.g. the callback for this given instrument does not need to be invoked.
+  This provides a "short-circuit" as there is no need to call `AllowAttributes` operation for each attribute set, and no need to collect those data points be it synchronous or asynchronous: e.g. the callback for this given instrument does not need to be invoked.
-* `AllowSomeAttributes` - Some attributes are allowed and some aren't, hence `AllowInstrumentAttributes` operation must be called for each attribute set of that instrument.
+* `AllowSomeAttributes` - Some attributes are allowed and some aren't, hence `AllowAttributes` operation must be called for each attribute set of that instrument.

-#### AllowInstrumentAttributes(instrumentationScope, name, kind, unit, attributes)
+#### AllowAttributes(instrumentationScope, name, kind, unit, attributes)

-A boolean function, which determines for a given instrument and attribute set if it should be allowed (true) or filtered out (false).
+A boolean function, which determines for a given metric stream and attribute set if it should be allowed (true) or filtered out (false).

+This function should only be called if `FilterMetric` operation returned `AllowSomeAttributes` for the given metric stream arguments (`instrumentationScope`, `name`, `kind`, `unit`).

 **Parameters:**
-- `instrumentationScope`: the instrument's instrumentation scope
+- `instrumentationScope`: the metric stream instrumentation scope
-- `name`: the name of the instrument
+- `name`: the name of the metric stream
-- `kind`: the instrument's kind
+- `kind`: the metric stream kind
-- `unit`: the instrument's unit
+- `unit`: the metric stream unit
 - `attributes`: the attributes